 Initial cost modelling suggests that SMRs will not be significantly cheaper, in terms of capital cost per megawatt output, than the current generation of gigawatt-scale reactors once financing costs are taken into account.
 The Rolls-Royce SMR is now targeting a delivery price of £40–60/MWh for its power station, a similar price to offshore wind generation.

-SMRs should however be much more affordable to build, by avoiding the huge upfront costs of current reactors.
-An initial first-of-a-kind SMR power station would be a fraction of the cost of a gigawatt-scale new build and, once operational, will generate revenue to help finance additional units.
+SMRs should be much more affordable to build, by avoiding the huge upfront costs and decade-long development times of current reactors.
+An initial SMR power station would be a fraction of the cost of a gigawatt-scale new build, could be built in four or five years and, once operational, will generate revenue to help finance additional units.

 Because SMRs are designed to be largely made in factories, manufacturers will be able to use lessons learned from other sectors such as aerospace to drive down costs, and exploit new manufacturing techniques which aren’t approved for current reactor designs.

 With the UK’s net-zero commitments likely to require a quadrupling of low-carbon electricity generation by 2050, SMRs have a vital role to play in the energy mix.
 They are intended to complement the current generation of gigawatt-scale reactors, rather than be a substitute.

 The Rolls-Royce SMR is a compact power station design, producing 470MWe from a Gen III+ pressurised water reactor (PWR).